 - Uncover the turkey after 5 hours and increase the heat to 250ºF and smoke for an additional 1 hour or until the internal temperature of the thickest part of the turkey (the breast) reaches 165ºF.
 Increasing the heat will allow the skin to crisp up.

-- Remove the turkey from the smoker and let it sit for 15-20 minutes before carving.
+- Remove the turkey from the smoker and let it rest for 15-20 minutes before carving.

-- Make the gravy: Discard the onion, garlic, and sprigs of herbs from the roasting pan and add all the turkey drippings to a saucepan.
+- Make the gravy: Discard the onion, garlic, and sprigs of herbs from the roasting pan and add all the turkey drippings to a saucepan (you should have around 1-2 cups of liquid).

-- Add the basting liquid and broth to the saucepan and bring to a gentle boil over medium/high heat.
+- Add any leftover basting liquid (if you have any) and 1 cup of chicken broth to the saucepan and bring to a gentle boil over medium/high heat.

-- Whisk until the clumps are gone and let the gravy simmer until it thickens.
-If the gravy doesn’t reach your desired consistency repeat steps 18 and 19 with an additional tablespoon of cornstarch.
+- Continue whisking until the gravy thickens.
+If the gravy doesn’t reach your desired thickness, repeat with another tablespoon of cornstarch.

 Tips & Notes

-Non-Smoker Grill Instructions: Bring your gas grill or charcoal grill to 225ºF and set a wood chip box full of soaked wood ships on to the grill.
-You will have to maintain the temperature 225ºF throughout the whole cook time by adding making sure you have enough propane if you are using a gas grill or being sure to continually add charcoal to the grill.
-You will also have to add more soaked wood chips to the smoking box throughout the cook time.
+- Non-Smoker Grill Instructions: Bring your gas grill or charcoal grill to 225ºF and set a wood chip box full of soaked wood chips onto the grill.
+You will have to maintain the temperature 225ºF throughout the whole cook time by making sure you have enough propane if you are using a gas grill or being sure to continually add charcoal to your charcoal grill.
+You will also have to add more soaked wood chips to the smoking box throughout the cooking time.
+Once your grill is preheated, follow the same cooking instructions from above.